George Simons | December 01, 2022

 Ideally, the Motion to Dismiss will be “With Prejudice” as opposed to “Without Prejudice.”
 The term “With Prejudice” means you can't be sued for the debt again.
 Alternatively, if the judge grants the Motion to Dismiss Without Prejudice, it is possible for the plaintiff to bring the matter back to court in subsequent months or years, keeping the door open for a court decision that would make you lose.

 Louisiana does not have an official Answer form for debtors to respond to the Summons through a common template.
-This is why we created SoloSuit.
-With SoloSuit, you can create your complete Answer in 15 minutes; we will even have it reviewed by an attorney and filed for you.
+SoloSuit's Answer form is accepted by courts throughout Louisiana and takes minutes to complete online; we will even have it reviewed by an attorney and filed for you.

 You can also make and mail your own Answer.
 Just be sure to send a copy of your Answer to the court and opposing attorney through the United States Postal Service's Certified Mail Return Receipt Requested mail option.
 This way, you will have tangible proof that your Answer was received by opposing counsel as well as the court.